Yehudit Harari: Literary works

-The female character portrayed in her book is innovative for that period, not only because she is curious, adventurous, and eager for self-fulfillment in her studies and work, but also because she is bold enough to pose questions to traditional female roles.
+The female character portrayed in her book is innovative, not only because she is curious, adventurous, and eager for self-fulfillment in her studies and work, but also because she is bold enough to pose questions to traditional female roles.

 In 1958 she published her book Woman and Mother in Israel published by Massada, which deals with the Jewish woman from biblical times to the tenth anniversary of the State of Israel.
 She devoted her book to the "Women of Israel" and wrote down the contributions and activities of Jewish women throughout history.
 In the introduction she wrote:

 In my book A Woman and Mother in Israel, it is told about the women of Israel who took an active part in the life of the nation for good and bad, especially those who have been active throughout the generations for our people, and preserved in the homeland and the Diaspora the existence of the nation and its culture.
 About the Jewish woman who illuminated the house of Israel in the dark ages of exile, [...] about the women who participated in building our homeland, in reviving our language, in flourishing our desolation, in defending our lands ....
 Many are the men in our nation and especially the women who do not know much about the life of the Israeli woman and her actions, I hope that this book will teach them to know their sisters and mothers.